ZhengguoTan/publ_DeepDWI/ismrm/main.md

 ### Self-Gated Self-Supervised ADMM Unrolling

 ![fig3](../origin/figures/fig3.png)
-> **Figure 3.**
-Comparison of (top) LLR regularized and (bottom) ADMM unrolling reconstruction on 0.7~mm isotropic resolution DWI acquired by Protocol \#1 with shot phase estimated from
-(left) navigators and (middle) imaging echoes, respectively.
-Zoomed views of the yellow boxes from the self-gated reconstruction are displayed in the right-most column.
-The use of navigators prolongs the total scan time, and thus increases the sensitivity to motion, as shown in the single-direction diffusion-weighted image reconstructed with navigated shot phase, where accidental motion occurred during navigator acquisition.
+> **Figure 3.** Comparison of (top) LLR and (bottom) ADMM unrolling reconstruction on 0.7mm isotropic resolution DWI with shot phase estimated from (left) navigators and (middle) imaging echoes, respectively.
+The use of navigators prolongs the total scan time, and thus increases the sensitivity to motion, as shown in navigated reconstruction.
 The retrospectively self-gated reconstruction discards navigators, and renders sharper diffusion-weighted images.
-Compared to LLR, unrolled ADMM is advantageous in resolving clearer tissue boundaries in diffusion-weighted images, as indicated by red arrows.
+Compared to LLR, unrolled ADMM is advantageous in resolving clearer tissue boundariesin diffusion-weighted images.

 Figure 3 demonstrates
 the efficacy of the self-gated self-supervised ADMM unrolling reconstruction.